Ohio to unveil 2nd COVID vaccination incentive program - WHIZ News

 About 5.6 million people in the state have received at least one shot of the Pfizer or Moderna vaccines or the Johnson & Johnson vaccine as of Tuesday, or 48% of the total population, according to the Department of Health.
 About 5.3 million people, or 45%, have completed the process.

-Some counties, particularly in rural areas, have much lower rates, including 24% in Adams County in southern Ohio, 30% in Darke County in western Ohio, and 32% in Noble County in eastern Ohio.
+Some counties, particularly in rural areas, have much lower rates, including 24% in Adams County in southern Ohio, 30% in Darke County in western Ohio, and 32% in Noble County in eastern Ohio, according to Health Department data.

 The governor did not set a new goal for vaccinations, but said, “Ohio probably needs another million people to be vaccinated.”